J-Bentley/Linux-Handbooks/usb-boot-64bit-ubuntu-server-rpi4.md

 Update Bootloader and enable USB BOOT:
 Requisites: SD Card.
 - Write "EEPROM Boot Recovery" image to an SD card via [Raspberry Pi Imager](https://www.raspberrypi.org/software/). ([Source](https://webtechie.be/post/2020-09-29-64bit-raspbianos-on-raspberrypi4-with-usbboot/))
-- Start RPI, should show green screen and flash green LED's if update was successful and USB booting is now enabled as a feature.
+- Start RPI, should show a green screen on monitor and/or flash green LED's if update was successful and USB booting is now enabled as a feature.
-- Remove SD card from RPI4, only need a bootable USB plugged in now!
+- Remove SD card from RPI4, you only need a bootable USB plugged in now!

 Install 64-bit Ubuntu Server to RPI4:
 Requisites: Monitor & keyboard.